 There is a grating intensity to Australia.
 The land and the people share it.
 There is nothing soft about it.
 It hits me the second I land here.
 It is the kind of energy you would expect to belong to a renegade, no rules kind of environment.
 Alas, Australia is constricted by rules and regulations.
 It feels more German in that people are preoccupied with keeping each other under control in terms of right and wrong, allowed and disallowed.
 In general as a people, Australians are not conflict averse in the slightest.
 It is difficult to stay out of trouble when you come from another place and are not up to speed on what the rules and regulations actually are… No one fears to angrily inform you on what they are.
 In general, softness is the practice that the people of Australia need to implement the most.

 Ironically my trip here this time started on that note.
 It turns out that we didn’t procure the correct type of visa for this trip.
 I’ve become big enough that like any celebrity, I will be made an example of if anything is not exactly as it should be.
 As a result, I had the worst experience of my international career upon arrival.
 After a 15 hour flight, I was separated from the rest of the team and I was taken to a white jail like room with a window looking out at a collection of officers all debating what to do with me and making phone calls and reviewing security tapes.
 For hours, I was interrogated, cross-examined, threatened and then shamed for not knowing better in my position as a ‘leader of something that is so much bigger than myself’.
-I ended up in tears.
 I came so close to not being let into the country, sent back to the US and being banned for years from re-entering, it is actually mind blowing that someone made the final call to let me in.
 It is so strange to experience the contrast that comes with fame.
 On the one hand some people and some places give you special treatment and special welcome.
-On the other hand, some people and places oppose you as if you are a monster.
+On the other hand, some people and places love to punish you as an example.
 Being treated like a criminal for hours upon arrival was a bad way to start the trip.
 It was a genuinely traumatizing experience, not just for me but for the members of the team who traveled with me.
 It was one of those defining moments where you have no option but to move up to a different level.
 I can no longer travel to any part of the world without involvement from immigrations agents and special invitations.
 I so hate this aspect of the society we have created.
 After that experience, I completely get the fear that the Mexican immigrants in the United States live with every day.
 It is a fear that no one should ever have to live with.

 Our trip began in Melbourne with a synchronization workshop.
 The Dominant negative vibration of Melbourne is: “I don’t fit in”.
 The people of Melbourne share this feeling that they don’t fit in anywhere.
 There is a resignation to the idea that ‘no one will ever really get me’.
 When a person can’t fit in no matter what they do, they have no other option but to build an identity around their difference.
 They become identified with what makes them different and embrace their ‘specialness’ in an almost condescending way.
 But that is a coping mechanism to hide the pain of feeling like a unicorn in a world of horses.
 Everyone really wants to belong.
 Everyone wants to be understood.